RetirementApril 1, 2026· 15 min read· By Salman Ahmed

 • Withdraw tax-free in retirement

 Which is better?
 Depends on whether you think your tax rate will be higher now or in retirement.
 Most young people should lean Roth.
 Most high earners in their peak years should lean traditional.
+Our Roth IRA Calculator can help you model the tax-free growth side of the equation.

 Or do both and hedge your bets.